Collections: Trains, 45s make Stokesdale man's world go 'round

 Oshinski’s wife, Katherine teases him about his need to collect multiples of items.
 “The term “back ups’’ comes up a lot,’’ she said with a chuckle.

-While she has enjoyed joining Oshinski on his quest to find records and trains, his wife reminds that marriage to a prolific collector requires “patience and flexibility.’’
+While she has enjoyed joining Oshinski on his quest to find records and trains, his wife says marriage to a prolific collector requires “patience and flexibility.’’

 For example, you have to realize that collections can overtake common space in a household or dominate the décor, she said, pointing to a print of a steam engine hanging in the living room.